 We visited the department and saw that the provider was following the requirements in the DoLS.
 We saw that they had submitted applications to the relevant supervisory bodies and maintained systematic records so as to keep track of them once they were authorised.
-We looked at the paperwork for a sample of these and found them to be in order.
-Although at the time of our inspection there were no DoLS in place for the people living at Primrose Avenue we were confident that the provider understood its responsibilities in this regard and had robust arrangements to manage these.
+Three of the people living in the home were subject to these arrangements and we checked the relevant paperwork for one and found it to be in order.
+A clear record had been made of the date of expiry so that the need for its continuation could be reviewed in good time.
+There was a note that the local authority as supervising body had identified a relevant person's representative for this person.
+We saw that the social work department also retained links with the local independent advocacy service.
+When we returned to the home we talked with staff and found that they had a good understanding of these arrangements.